Why bother with “holistic” and “minimalist”?

 You can still choose when and what to make yourself versus buy in the store.
 Of course, this depends on what is available in your area, too—purchase sustainable, local products as much as possible and travel with ingredients for convenient use or that may be difficult to find in your upcoming destination(s).

-The bare-bone ingredient lists shared here aid the penny-pinchers, the conscientious time-crunchers, the nomads, the frequent travelers, those without private bathrooms or homes, and those who enjoy exploring the possibilities in basic ingredients, like an artist in essential, daily creation.
-There are links appropriately shared here to other DIY sites that offer more extensive ingredient lists and processes.
+The bare-bone ingredient list shared here aids those who can’t or won’t take any more stress or toxins!
+While also being perfect for the penny-pinchers, conscientious time-crunchers, nomads, frequent travelers, those without private bathrooms or homes, or those who enjoy exploring the possibilities in basic ingredients, like an artist in essential, daily creation.

 Utilizing simple products is healthier and saves money in this way, too—processed foods, oils, salts, topical and cleaning products cost more for what they are—chemicals, toxins, and pollutants packaged in plastic.
 Do you want this in the world, your home, let alone in your nerves, brain, organs, and hormonal system, all consumed through the mouth, skin and air we breathe?

 Reducing use of plastic garbage is simple, cost-efficient, and creative—repurpose glass jars and bottles from the food and products you already buy, and reuse small ones to pack essential ingredients or bathroom recipes as carry-ons when traveling.

 DIY Holistic-Minimalist is healthier, cheaper, lighter, and is mindful of…